 The Compartment integrates Sustainability Factors in its investment process as outlined in more detail in in section 4.9 of the Prospectus.
+The Compartment is actively managed.

 The investment strategy aims to select securities of companies active in economic sectors that have a direct or indirect link with Europe's resilience and/or that contribute to Europe's economic autonomy and development such as Food, Healthcare, Industrials, Energy, Digital, Defense, ...